ShantanuShirpure/Tradelink/README.md

 Tradelink
 =========

-Customized header template for ng-grid with dropdown list as colimn filter.
+Customized header template for ng-grid with dropdown list as column filter.